-We are a biopharmaceutical company dedicated to the development and commercialization of therapeutic drugs for large underserved markets, including obesity and men's sexual health.
-Our drug, QsymiaTM (formerly known as Qnexa®) was approved by the U.S. Food and Drug Administration, or FDA, on July 17, 2012, as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adult patients with an initial body mass index (BMI) of 30 or greater (obese), or 27 or greater (overweight) in the presence of at least one weight-related comorbidity, such as hypertension, type 2 diabetes mellitus or high cholesterol (dyslipidemia).
+VIVUS is a biopharmaceutical company commercializing and developing innovative, next-generation therapies to address unmet needs in obesity, sleep apnea, diabetes and sexual health.
+Our drug, QsymiaTM (phentermine and topiramate extended-release) (formerly known as Qnexa®) was approved by the U.S. Food and Drug Administration, or FDA, on July 17, 2012, as an adjunct to a reduced-calorie diet and increased physical activity for chronic weight management in adult patients with an initial body mass index (BMI) of 30 or greater (obese), or 27 or greater (overweight) in the presence of at least one weight-related comorbidity, such as hypertension, type 2 diabetes mellitus or high cholesterol (dyslipidemia).
 Qsymia incorporates low doses of active ingredients from two previously approved drugs, phentermine and topiramate.
 Qsymia is believed to target excessive appetite and a high threshold for satiety, or the feeling of being full, the two main mechanisms that impact eating behavior.
-We are engaged in activities in preparation for the commercial launch of Qsymia in the United States, which we anticipate will occur in the fourth quarter of 2012.
+On September 17, 2012, we announced the U.S. market availability of Qsymia.
+We initially launched Qsymia for distribution to eligible patients through the home delivery networks of two pharmacies, CVS Pharmacy and Walgreens.
+Since then, we have expanded the distribution of Qsymia to include the home delivery networks of Express Scripts and, for its members only, Kaiser Permanente.
+Outside of the United States, pending approval, we intend to market Qsymia under the name QsivaTM (phentermine and topiramate extended-release).
+Qsymia is also in Phase 2 clinical development for the treatment of type 2 diabetes and obstructive sleep apnea.

 Qsymia was approved with a Risk Evaluation and Mitigation Strategy, or REMS, with a goal of informing prescribers and patients of reproductive potential about an increased risk of orofacial clefts in infants exposed to Qsymia during the first trimester of pregnancy, the importance of pregnancy prevention for females of reproductive potential receiving Qsymia and the need to discontinue Qsymia immediately if pregnancy occurs.
-The Qsymia REMS program includes a Medication Guide, Healthcare Provider training, distribution through certified home-delivery pharmacies, implementation system and a time table for assessments.
+The Qsymia REMS program includes a Medication Guide, Healthcare Provider training, distribution through certified home delivery pharmacies, implementation system and a time table for assessments.
+On October 17, 2012, we submitted an amendment to the REMS for Qsymia, which, if approved, would allow dispensing through select retail pharmacies, to increase access while meeting all requirements of the REMS.
+The REMS modification was made at the mutual request of VIVUS and the FDA, as documented in the FDA approval letter.